 Getting revenge on a suspected World War II Nazi who’s changed his identity is a concept that’s been done before in movies such as 1998’s “Apt Pupil,” 2011’s “The Debt” (which was a British remake of the 2007 Israeli film “Ha-Hov”) and 2016’s “Remember.”
 The competent but not particularly outstanding thriller “The Secrets We Keep” is another movie to add to the list.
 Directed by Yuval Adler, who co-wrote the screenplay with Ryan Covington, “The Secrets We Keep” greatly benefits from the above-average acting from the main stars of the cast, because the movie’s plot wears very thin after a while.

-In “The Secrets We Keep,” it’s 1959 in an unnamed U.S. suburban city named Spruce, where people live on quiet, tree-lined streets in middle-class neighborhoods.
+In “The Secrets We Keep,” it’s 1959 in a U.S. suburban city named Spruce, where people live on quiet, tree-lined streets in middle-class neighborhoods.
 One of the city residents is Maja (played by Noomi Rapace), a Romanian immigrant who is married to a compassionate American doctor named Lewis (played by Chris Messina), whose patients include several workers at a local refinery.
 The refinery is one of the biggest employers in the city.

 Maja and Lewis have a polite and adorable son named Patrick (played by Jackson Dean Vincent), who’s about 7 or 8 years old.
 Lewis has a private practice, and Maja works part-time as an assistant in his office.
 They met when Lewis worked at a U.S. Army hospital in Greece in 1946, during the post-World War II Reconstruction.